lennaertdegraaf/hello-world/README.md

 # The Raspberry Pi Zero wireless setup
-Bought my first raspberry zero this friday, and struggeld to find out what the wireless ip adres was.
-Eventually it all came together the next day ;-) and we learned a fair bit about linux, networking and now git.
+Bought my first raspberry zero this friday, and struggeled to find the ip address.
+Eventually it all came together the next day ;-) and we learned a fair bit about linux, networking and git.
 Enjoy!

 ## Getting Started
 These instructions will help you set up your raspberry pi zero w.